gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   * 'pub_key_enc' takes value 1 ("COSE\_Key") from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry {{CWT.Confirmation.Methods}}, so indicating that public keys in the OSCORE group are encoded as COSE Keys {{I-D.ietf-cose-rfc8152bis-struct}}.
 Future specifications may define additional values for this parameter.

-Note that, other than through the above parameters as defined in Section 3.3 of {{I-D.ietf-ace-key-groupcomm}}, the joining node MAY have previously retrieved this information by other means, e.g. by using the approach described in {{I-D.tiloca-core-oscore-discovery}}.
+Note that, other than through the above parameters as defined in Section 3.3 of {{I-D.ietf-ace-key-groupcomm}}, the joining node MAY have previously retrieved this information by other means, e.g. by using the approach described in {{I-D.tiloca-core-oscore-discovery}} to discover the OSCORE group and the link to the associated group-membership resource at the Group Manager.

 Additionally, if allowed by the used transport profile of ACE, the joining node may instead provide the Access Token to the Group Manager by other means, e.g. during a secure session establishment (see Section 3.3.1 of {{I-D.ietf-ace-dtls-authorize}}).